PdxCodeGuild/class_lemur/2 Flask/labs/03 Contacts List Redux.md

 @app.route('/<name>/update', methods=['POST'])
 def update(name):
+	"""
+This view takes in a post request and updates an entry in the database.
+Then it redirects back to the detail view.
+	"""
     # read json files to get cities list
     # find the right city
     # extract data from form